GAndanje/EcommerceStore/README.md

 ## Review Rating
 + Rating stars rendered with FontAwesome.
-+ Shows average:
++ Shows:
-    - rating of the product.
+    - Average rating of the product.
-    - every users review rating.
+    - Every users review rating.
-    - total number of reviews so far of the product.
+    - Total number of reviews so far of the product.
 + The user can see all reviews of the product in this view.
 + Admin can turn on/off reviews every review.
 + Only previous purchasers of a product can review the product.